Ozon2/ozon2.github.io/_pages/international-context.md

 documentation is done in English.

 Bleemeo has international customers.
 I had the opportunity to do online meetings in English with some of them to discuss their needs and problems.
+I did not find this experience to be particularly challenging because I am comfortable speaking and writing in English.